AhmedAdelFahim/unified-errors-handler/README.md

 ```

 ## Custom Exceptions
-You can create your own exceptions by extend `BaseException`
+You can create your own exceptions by extending `BaseException`.
 ```javascript
 export class MyCustomException extends BaseException {
   statusCode = 400;